 I’m not in a position of power that has the influence over ending a war, or creating harsher laws for someone obtaining a gun or punishments for those convicted of rape, and I’m guessing you’re not either (whether or not you agree with those sentiments).
 What I am in a position to do is to create peace in my own life and attempt to also do so for the people around me, and so do you.

 I wanted to make a list of ways to promote peace in everyday life, things that are tangible for any private citizen.
+Peace is partially obtained through the pursuit of happiness.
+As children find peace when they play with kids play equipment, adults need to find happiness through higher meaning and building a better world around them.
 I hope you’ll read through it and think about what peace means to you and how you can add more of it to your life and the lives of those around you.

 50 Ways To Promote Peace

 1. Treat all people with kindness, regardless of race, gender orientation, sexual orientation, religion, etc.

 3. Write to your government (local and federal)